marcoalopez/GrainSizeTools/DOCS/FAQ.md

 ## Does the script work with Python 2.7.x?

-No, the script does not work with Python 2.7.x.
-Python 2.7.x versions were officially discontinued in 2020 so it is time to move on.
+No, the script does not work with Python 2 as this Python branch was officially discontinued in 2020, so it is time to move on.